Scale free chaos in the confined Vicsek flocking model: Phase transitions within regions of chaos

-as $\beta=\beta_c(N;\eta)\to 0$ with $N\gg 1$.
-To calculate the susceptibility, we have used the maximum of the cumulative real-space correlation function (corresponding to the first zero $r_0$ of the real-space correlation function, which is now the correlation length) at $\beta_c(N;\eta)$:
+To calculate the susceptibility, we have used the maximum of the cumulative real-space correlation function (corresponding to the first zero $r_0$ of the real-space correlation function, which is now the correlation length) at $\beta_c(N;\eta)$ \cite{att14plos,att14}:

-where $\theta(x)$ is the Heaviside unit step function and this correlation length is the first zero $r_0$ of the real-space SCCF.\cite{att14plos,att14} As shown in Appendix \ref{ap:c}, selecting $\hat{C}(k_c,0)$ as the susceptibility does not produce a monotonic function of $\beta_c$ or of $N$.
+As shown in Appendix \ref{ap:c}, selecting $\hat{C}(k_c,0)$ as the susceptibility does not produce a monotonic function of $\beta_c$ or of $N$.
 Thus, $\hat{C}(k_c,0)$ cannot be used to fit a power law over an extended range.
 However, $1/k_c$ and $r_0$ are linearly related, and using either one as correlation length yields the same critical exponent $\nu$; see Appendix \ref{ap:c}.
 A similar relation between $1/k_c$ and $r_0$ also holds for midge data; see Fig.~SF1 of Ref.~\onlinecite{cav17}.
 To calculate the LLE we can use the Benettin algorithm for the VM of Eq.~\eqref{eq1} or a convenient time series obtained from the simulations, e.g., the CM evolution or the NDCCF; see Appendix \ref{ap:b}.

-Figs.~\ref{fig6}(a) and \ref{fig6}(b) depict how correlation length and real-space susceptibility scale with $\beta$ and Fig.~\ref{fig6}(c) confirms that the correlation length is proportional to the linear size of the swarm.
+Figs.~\ref{fig7}(a) and \ref{fig7}(b) depict how correlation length and real-space susceptibility scale with $\beta$ and Fig.~\ref{fig7}(c) confirms that the correlation length is proportional to the size of the swarm.
 For $\eta=0.5$, we obtain the critical exponents $\nu=0.436\pm 0.009$ and $\gamma=0.92\pm 0.05$, respectively.
-Fig.~\ref{fig6}(d) shows that the correlation length (in meters) decreases with alignment noise at critical confinement.
+Fig.~\ref{fig7}(d) shows that the correlation length decreases with alignment noise at critical confinement.
 Correlation length values in the region of noisy chaos are $\xi$ times 4.68 cm, and they are compatible with observations of natural swarms \cite{att14plos,att14,cav17}.

 Another feature of swarm data compatible with our numerical simulations of the confined VM is that the NDCCF is flat at the origin.
 Referred to Eq.~\eqref{eq4}, we define the `flatness' function as

 for a fixed value of the nolise $\eta$.
 A perfectly flat NDCCF implies that $h(0)=0$.
 However, $h(x)$ from experiments changes abruptly below $x=0.1$ as shown in Fig.~3b of Ref.~\onlinecite{cav17}.
 The same figure yields an upper value 0.3 of $h(0.1)$ for natural swarms, which we arbitrarily select as the transition value from flat to non-flat NDCCF.
 For the confined VM, the transition value occurs at $\eta=0.9$ in Fig.~\ref{fig7}(d), which is close to the change to noise from noisy chaos in Fig.~\ref{fig3}(a).
 Fig.~\ref{fig7}(d) shows that the correlation length decreases and $h(0.1)$ increases with increasing $\eta$.
 Thus, observed correlation lengths and flat NDCCFs occur in the region of noisy chaos of the confined VM that contains the scale-free-chaos phase transitions.
 Fig.~\ref{fig7}(e) depicts the power law of the time-averaged polar order parameter $\langle W\rangle_t$ versus $\beta$, which shows the scale-free-chaos phase transition to be of second order with critical exponent $b = 0.58 \pm 0.01$.